The Scottsboro Boys

 Clarence Norris moved to New York and was briefly returned to prison as this was a violation of his parole.
 Upon his release he moved to Cleveland before eventually returning to New York.
 Finding himself out of work in 1956 he approached Samuel Leibowitz who helped get him a job as a dishwasher.
 Though he married and raised a family he was never able to reconcile himself to the injustice that had been inflicted upon him and the others in the 1960’s he contacted the N.A.A.C.P to help him get a pardon from the State of Alabama.
 In 1976, in an emotional ceremony he was granted a pardon by Governor George Wallace.
 It was believed at the time that he was the only one of the Scottsboro Boys still alive.

-Though Samuel Leibowitz career continued on its upward curve he felt deeply the personal humiliation he had endured at the hands of the Alabama State legal system and never fully came to terms with the degree of hatred that had been levelled at him.
+Although Samuel Leibowitz continued to prosper, he felt deeply the personal humiliation he had endured at the hands of the Alabama State legal system and never fully came to terms with the degree of hatred that had been levelled at him.
 During the 1940’s he was promoted to be a Judge on the New York District Court where he became a keen advocate of the death penalty.
 He died on 11 January 1978, aged 84.

 A year after he overturned the conviction of Haywood Patterson and ordered a retrial Edwin James Horton was defeated in the election to the District Court and never served on the Bench again.